schell/renderling/DEVLOG.md

 # devlog

+## Fri Dec 8, 2023

+I've been having trouble getting the new GLTF files on-the-slab method to pass my previous tests.
+Mainly because of little things I had forgotten.
+Little bits of state that need to be updated to run the shaders.
+The most recent was that the size of the atlas needs to be updated on the GPU when the atlas changes.

 ## Thu Dec 7, 2023

 Ongoing work to get GLTF files on-the-slab working.
 When this work is done GLTF